Log in

 The School was founded in 1690, in 1898 it was transferred from Hoxton to Hampstead and in 1961 to Aldenham Park, Elstree, Hertfordshire.

 Organisation.
-The School, which is a day school, has 120 boys in the Pre-Prep (ages 5–7) and over 200 boys in the Preparatory School (ages 7–11), and over 1000 in the Senior School (ages 11–18).
-There are 6 Houses.
+The School, which is a day school, has 122 boys in the Pre-Prep (ages 5–7), 257 boys in the Preparatory School (ages 7–11), and over 1000 in the Senior School (ages 11–18).
+There are six Houses.
 The School regards pastoral care as important; all the Heads of House, Deputy Heads of House and Heads of Section have a large responsibility in this field but so also do House Tutors and the Chaplain, as well as other members of the staff.

 Forms.
 In the Pre-Prep School there are two forms in Reception, Year 1 and Year 2 with approximately 20 boys in each form.
 In the Preparatory School there are three forms in Years 3, 4, 5 and 6 each with about 18 boys.
-In the Senior School there are six forms in Years 7 and 8 with approximately 25 boys in each form.
+In the Senior School, there are six forms in Years 7 and 8 with approximately 25 boys in each form.
 There are twelve forms in Year 9 each with about 15 boys.
-Years 10 and 11 are divided amongst eighteen forms each with 14–16 boys.
-The usual size of teaching groups in the Sixth Form is about 10–15.
+Years 10 and 11 are divided amongst eighteen forms each with 14 to 16 boys.
+The usual size of teaching groups in the Sixth Form is about 10 to 15.

 Facilities.
-The School and its sister School, Haberdashers’ Girls’ School, enjoy the use of a campus of over 140 acres with extensive woodlands.
-The playing fields surround the buildings, which in the Boys’ School include the following: Assembly Hall, Dining Hall, Sixth Form Common Room, Music Auditorium, special accommodation for Classics, English (including a Drama Room), History, Geography, Mathematics, Information Technology, Modern Languages including 2 Languages Laboratories, Music School, Science and Geography Centre with 19 laboratories and 8 classrooms, a Design Centre for Art, Craft and Technology, state-of-the-art Sports Centre, Gymnasium, Indoor Swimming Pool, Climbing Wall, Squash Courts, two Artificial Grass Pitches and much more.
+The school and its sister school, Habs Girls, enjoy the use of a campus of over 140 acres with extensive woodlands.
+The playing fields surround the buildings, which at Habs Boys include the following: Assembly Hall, Dining Hall, Sixth Form Common Room, Music Auditorium, special accommodation for Classics, English (including a Drama Room), History, Geography, Mathematics, Information Technology, Modern Languages including two Languages Laboratories, Music School, Science and Geography Centre with 19 laboratories and 8 classrooms, a Design Centre for Art, Craft and Technology and much more.

 The Curriculum up to the age of 13 is common for all, with no streaming or setting except in Mathematics in Year 8.
-From the age of 11 in addition to the usual subjects it includes three separate Sciences and two foreign languages which are taught as a carousel to ensure all boys have sampled all languages before making informed choices.
+From the age of 11, in addition to the usual subjects, it includes three separate Sciences and two foreign languages which are taught as a carousel to ensure all boys have sampled all languages before making informed choices.
 From the age of 13, subjects are taught in sets of mixed abilities.
 GCSE courses start in Year 10, when boys take ten subjects.
-In the Sixth Form students study four subjects to AS in the Lower Sixth, narrowing to three A2 subjects in the Upper Sixth.
-The School takes seriously its commitment to Enrichment and Enhancement; this non-examined part of the curriculum occupies 10% of the week in both Upper and Lower Sixth.
-Boys are entered for the GCE examination at A Level at the age of 18 and are prepared for entry to degree courses at Universities.
-The wide scope of the School’s curriculum gives ample opportunity for all its boys whether preparing for University (overwhelmingly their primary interest), for a profession, for the services, or for commerce or industry.
+The wide scope of the school’s curriculum gives ample opportunity for all its boys whether preparing for University (overwhelmingly their primary interest), for a profession, for the services, or for commerce or industry.
 The University Applications and Careers Departments have their own modern facilities, and careers advice is readily available to parents and to boys.

 Religious Education.
 The School is by tradition a Church of England school, but there are no religious barriers to entry and no quotas.
 It is part of the ethos of the School that all its members respect the deeply-held beliefs and faith of other members.
 The School Chaplain is available to, and holds responsibility for, all boys in the School of whatever faith.
 He prepares for Confirmation those who wish it, and there are weekly celebrations of Holy Communion and an annual Carol Service in St Albans Abbey.
 The morning assembly and class teaching, however, are non-denominational in character.
 Faith assemblies are held on Thursday mornings, and comprise separate meetings for Christians, Jews, Muslims, Hindus, Jains, Sikhs, Buddhists and Humanists.